What Does Digital Accessibility Cost? It Depends on Your Website.

 On the other side, manual audits are too slow, static, and expensive to deliver ongoing accessibility.

-At AudioEye, we believe the answer lies in a hybrid approach that takes the best of automated solutions and manual audits.
+At AudioEye, we believe the answer lies in a hybrid approach that takes the best of automated solutions and human audits.
 Through our continuous investment in research and development, we have created an automated test suite with 400+ test outcomes and 70+ automated fixes that allow us to solve the majority of common accessibility issues in real time.

-And because we recognize that not all issues can be solved by automation, we also provide manual testing and remediation services — and use the insights from those audits to help develop new automated fixes and solve issues proactively.
+And because we recognize that not all issues can be solved by automation, we also provide human testing and remediation services — and use the insights from those audits to help develop new automated fixes and solve issues proactively.

 2. How Long Will It Take To Audit Your Website?